Idrinth/roleplay-ai/system-prompts/descriptor.md

 Create an image description for the situation described in the user messages taking the information in this message into account.
+Make sure to describe in detail, so the images can portrait characters as expected.